sangwoo-joh/blog/about.md

 last_update: 2024-07-26 14:39:34
 ---

-## About Me
+## Myself

- - full-stack software engineer
- - applied programming languages engineer
- - OCaml, doomemacs, org-roam
+ - Applied PL Engineer

 ## Interests
- - programming languages theory
+ - Programming Languages and Type Theory
- - engineering leadership
+ - Engineering Leadership
- - parallel & asynchronous programming
+ - Parallel & Asynchronous Programming

 ## Mantra

 > We don't rise to the level of our expectations; we fall to the level of our training. - Archilochus

-> Before you speak, let your words pass through three gates: Is it true?
-Is it necessary?
-Is it kind?
+> Plans are useless, but planning is indispensable. - Dwight Eisenhower

 ## Works
  - [Book](/book)